 A long term agreement is anything over 6 months.
 In the letting agreement you will be generally be asked to leave a security deposit and one month rent in advance to move in to the property.
 Some landlords ask for three months and even six or twelve months in advance.
 Three month is definitely more common the six or twelve and as a general rule one month should be sufficient.

 Commission to the agent is half a months’ rent plus VAT (18%) if over 6 months and 10% of the full stay if less than six months.
-Rent is subject to VAT at 5%.
+Property for Rent in Malta is subject to VAT at 5%.
 Always ask if this is included in the price or not.